xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    This adds the Ethers dependency to your `package.json`.

-3. In the existing `my-app`/`src` folder, create a `contexts` folder.
-In the `contexts` folder, create a file named `WalletContext.js`.
+3. In the existing `my-app/src` directory, create a `contexts` directory.
+In the `contexts` directory, create a file named `WalletContext.js`.
 This code provides the Web3Modal and Ethers functionality your "hello world" app needs to enable you to connect your wallet app.
 Copy this code and paste it into the file:

     ```js showLineNumbers
     import { createContext, useState } from "react";